About

 - Consult the Department of State.
 Information on U.S. embassies, travel advisories, and the availability of transportation should the situation in a country deteriorate may be found on this site.

-- Register your travels with the JHU International Travel Registry.
+- Register any travels with the JHU International Travel Registry.

 - Complete the International Travel Checklist and Graduate Student Study Release form.
 Submit both documents to the academic coordinator at least one week in advance of your proposed travel date.